codefellows-seattle-301d34/11-production-deployment/LAB.md

 *5. As a developer, I want the client application to have access to a deployed PostgreSQL database so the user data persists across application sessions.*

 - In Heroku, click on your booklist app and go to the Resources tab.
 Search for "Postgres" and provision the free version to your app.
 This will automatically populate the `DATABASE_URL` config var in the Settings tab.
 Navigate to the Settings tab to verify.
-  - While you are here, add the `CLIENT_URL` as a config var on Heroku.
 - Migrate your local database to Heroku, using the following format for your command: `heroku pg:push books_app DATABASE_URL --app <partner 1 initials>-<partner 2 initials>-booklist`
   - **If you are testing locally,** connect your client using your local database.
   - **If you are testing the deployed backend,** connect your client to the DB using the defined `DATABSE_URL` environment variable.